Lukas Franks PI

 “No.”

-DS Dahl took a last drag and indifferently dropped the cigarette butt into his coffee cup, on top of hers.
+Dahl took a last drag and indifferently dropped his butt into his coffee cup, on top of Jana’s.

 “Any regular hangouts?”